 Luma Arles is a cultural centre dedicated to providing artists with opportunities to experiment in the production and presentation of new work in close collaboration with other artists, curators, scientists, innovators and audiences.

-Since its inception in 2013, Luma has commissioned and presented the work of more than 100 artists, thinkers, and innovators at sites throughout Arles.
+Since its inception in 2013, Luma has commissioned and presented the work of more than 100 artists, thinkers, and innovators, in different places of Arles.
 It has also overseen the transformation of the Parc des Ateliers, a 17-acre former industrial site in Arles, which is situated adjacent to the city’s celebrated UNESCO World Heritage sites.

 Luma Arles encompasses six historic, large-scale industrial buildings, five of which have been revitalised by American architect Annabelle Selldorf for presentations, installations, exhibitions, and artists’ residences.